tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/Supplemental/Blockchain_TX_Install_Guide.md

 * Remember to install these libraries in your Python virtual environment or create a new one for this unit.

 * Windows users **MUST** use `git-bash` and not the default Windows command prompt when you are requested to open the terminal window to execute commands.
+You should run `git-bash` as administrator to successfully install the libraries.

 ## Installation